|Associate Professor (South Asian History) in the Department of History|

-My second book Colonizing Animals: Interspecies Empire in Myanmar is forthcoming with Cambridge University Press, and examines the animal history of British colonialism in Myanmar.
+My second book Colonizing Animals: Interspecies Empire in Myanmar came out with Cambridge University Press in 2021.
+It examines the animal history of British colonialism in Myanmar.
 Through an "interspecies lens" it tackles the topics of commoditization, imperial ideologies, and anticolonial thought.

 I have just finished an Independent Social Research Foundation mid-career fellowship on the topic of "Accumulation and Empire".
 The project explored the utility of the conception of accumulation for better interrogating the imperial past.

 I was educated at Healing Comprehensive School and Franklin Sixth Form College in Grimsby, before studying for my undergraduate degree in History and Politics at the University of Sheffield.
 I completed my Master's degree and PhD at the School of Oriental and African Studies.
 Before coming to Durham I was an associate professor at the University of Leeds and lecturer at the University of Bristol.

 I was a member of the Royal Historical Society's Race, Ethnicity and Equality Working Group from 2017 to 2022, and was a co-author of the Group's 2018 report.
 From 2019, I co-chaired the Group with Dr Sadiah Qureshi.